NVIDIA/cuda-quantum/docs/sphinx/using/hardware.rst

   export CUDAQ_QUANTINUUM_CREDENTIALS=$HOME/.quantinuum_config

-For C++, the `--target` argument may be set to "quantinuum". `nvq++` will grab the credentials from your home directory, validate them with the Quantinuum API, and submit any quantum kernel executions to the hardware.
+For C++, the `--target` argument may be set to "quantinuum". `nvq++` will grab the credentials from your home directory, authenticate them with the Quantinuum API, and submit any quantum kernel executions to the hardware.

 .. code:: bash